jimchen1551/MPCS/Computer Science/Machine learning/Data.md

 ![[Screen Shot 2022-10-18 at 13.42.08.png|400]]
 - **small multiples** (drawing the density of each level of feature)
 ![[Screen Shot 2022-10-18 at 13.43.28.png|400]]
-- if the number of levels of one of the feature is small, use **stacked bar plots** as an alternative
+- if the number of levels of one of the features is small, use **stacked bar plots** as an alternative
 ### Cross-data-type features
 ![[Screen Shot 2022-10-18 at 13.55.36.png|400]]
 - **small multiples** (drawing a density histogram of the values of the continuous feature for each level of the categorical feature)